KhronosGroup/Vulkan-Tools/BUILD.md

     However, if a specific version of this file is required, please see the [Custom glslang Version](#custom-glslang-version) section below.

 Vulkan Loader Library
-  - Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (libvulkan-1.so).
+  - Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (libvulkan.so.1).
       - The following option should be used on the cmake command line to specify a vulkan loader library:
-             LOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader
+             LOADER_REPO_ROOT=/absolute_path_to/Vulkan-Loader
-         makeing sure to specify an absoute path, like so: cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader ....
+         making sure to specify an absoute path, like so: cmake -DLOADER_REPO_ROOT=/absolute_path_to/Vulkan-Loader ....
     Currently, the build directory *must* be named either 'build' or 'build32'.

 ### Linux Build